 2. “Show There’ll Be Winners and Losers”

-As a salesperson, I’m sure you’ve heard of “loss aversion.”
-Any person considering purchasing a product or service is thinking about what they don’t want to miss out on.
-There’s some underlying reason why they’re considering the purchase in the first place.
-Raskin says, “they tend to avoid a possible loss by sticking to the status quo, rather than risk a possible gain by opting for change.”
+When it comes to consumers, Raskin says, “they tend to avoid a possible loss by sticking to the status quo, rather than risk a possible gain by opting for change.”

-As an agent, you need to present the issue in a way that makes the prospect want to act immediately—create urgency.
+As an advisor, you need to present the issue in a way that makes the prospect want to act immediately—create urgency.
 To do this, he says you must show the prospect:

 - “That adapting to the change you cited will likely result in a highly positive future for the prospect; and